LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Introduction_to_Structured_Content.md

 ### Element Click Operations

-An element which has an "actions" field, an [on-click operation](rich-messaging-click-ops.html) (executed when the consumer clicks on the element) and a [metadata field](rich-messaging-click-ops-metadata.html).
+An element which has an "actions" property, an [on-click operation](rich-messaging-click-ops.html) (executed when the consumer clicks on the element) and a [metadata property](rich-messaging-click-ops-metadata.html).
 These elements are clickable by the consumer, resulting in an action performed on the browser or app through which the consumer is interacting with you.
 This action be be opening a link, a third party navigation app and more.

 On-click operations can result from two object types: